Traditional Western Jobs in Odessa, Texas

-Odessa is mid-way between the metro areas of El Paso and Fort Worth, Texas.
 This particular region is the very center of the famous Permian Basin, a geological range that is considered a classic world-class sedimentary and petroleum basin.
 The basin covers a range of 250 by 300 miles at it's widest points and over 60,000 square miles.
-Odessa and Midland, Texas are Oil & Gas leaders in the basin.
+Odessa and Midland, Texas are oil and gas producing leaders here.

 Between El Paso and Fort Worth

-Students and scientists from the University of Texas at Odessa, from around Texas, and from around the world come to The Permian Basin to study its geological structures and history as well as paleontology and related sciences.
-As the ancient Permian Sea dried up, it left behind its sea life - plants and animals - that creates large expanses of the oil we use today, discovered about 1926 during the Roaring Twenties.
+Students and scientists from the University of Texas at Odessa, from around Texas, and from around the world come to the Permian Basin to study its geological structures and history as well as paleontology and related sciences.
+As the ancient Permian Sea dried up, it left behind its sea life as decaying plants and animals.
+All that that creates large expanses of the oil we use today, discovered about 1926 during the Roaring Twenties.
 The roar in the Permian Basin was made by oil and gas machinery.

-In the 21st Century, the largest industries int his are are
+In the 21st Century, the largest industries in his are are

 - Retail Trade, particularly in companies like Family Dollar Stores, which built its headquarters in Odessa in 2003.
 Dollar Tree and other dollar stores are growing very quickly in the United States, offering cheaper prices and smaller quantities of food and other goods than supermarkets and department stores.
 This helps lower-income families and those of laid off workers survive.

 The Comanche Nation lived in the Permian Basin for many years until American railroads began to come through in 1881.
 In fact, the Texas and Pacific Railway built across the Odessa area because of the water resources needed for its steam engines.